 Naturopathic medicine is founded on the following six philosophic principles:

-Naturopaths use therapies that are minimally invasive and minimize the risk of harmful side effects, using the least force necessary to diagnose and treat.
+Naturopaths use therapies that are minimally invasive and minimize the risk of harmful side effects, using the least force necessary to help the body heal.

 Naturopaths recognize that the body has inherent wisdom.
 Given the right tools and facilitation of the healing process, the body can return to health.

 Naturopaths seek to identify and remove all obstacles to healing, rather than palliate or suppress symptoms.